Wwweero/TaskManager/README.md

 ## Features 📍

 - **Add Tasks**: Create a task with a title, optional due date, priority (High/Medium/Low), and category.
+- **View Tasks Due Today**: View tasks that are due today.
 - **View Tasks**: Display all stored tasks or filter by completed/pending status.
 - **Mark Task as Completed**: Select and mark task as completed.
 - **Delete Task**: Remove outdated or unnecessary tasks.
-- **Reminders**: Get notified about tasks due in the next 24 hours whenever the program starts.
+- **Reminders**: Get notified about tasks due in the next week whenever the program starts.
 - **Persistent Storage**: Tasks are saved in a JSON file (`tasks.json`) for use across sessions.
-- **Menu Navigation**: Return to the main menu at any point for seamless usage.
+- **Menu Navigation**: Option to return to the main menu.

 ---